-The school's published admission number (PAN) is 30.
+The school's published admission number (PAN) 2024/2025 is 60.
+The school has a two class intake per year.

 Application Procedure

 The school follows the procedures, timetable and deadlines set by Kent County Council.
 Parents will have the opportunity to visit the school.
 We will contact people who have registered an interest in the school regarding Open Mornings.